eastskykang/machine-learning-project/README.rst

     >> Record label for this run: '20170810-134027'
     >> Data keys are [20170810-134027/X_new.npy(b33b0e0b794b64e5d284a602f5440620a21cac1c [2017-08-10 13:40:32])]

-Again, Sumatra created an experiment record, which you can use to track input/output paths.
+Again, sumatra_ created an experiment record, which you can use to track input/output paths.

 Writing your own models
 -----------------------